On weakly locally finite division rings: Herstein's conjecture for weakly locally finite division rings

 \section{Herstein's conjecture for weakly locally finite division rings}

-Let $K \varsubsetneq D$ be division rings.
+Let $K \varsubsetneq D$ be a pair of division rings.
 Recall that an element $x\in D$ is {\em radical} over $K$ if there exists some positive integer $n(x)$ depending on $x$ such that $x^{n(x)}\in K$.
 A subset $S$ of $D$ is {\em radical} over $K$ if every element from $S$ is radical over $K$.
 In 1978, I.N.
 Herstein \cite[Conjecture 3]{her} conjectured that given a subnormal subgroup $N$ of $D^*$, if $N$ is radical over center $F$ of $D$, then $N$ is central, i. e. $N$ is contained in $F$.
 Herstein, himself in the cited above paper proved this fact for the special case, when $N$ is torsion group.
 However, the problem remains still open in general.
 In \cite{hai-huynh}, it was proved that this conjecture is true in the finite dimensional case.
 Here, we shall prove that this conjecture is also true for weakly locally finite division rings.
-First, we note the following two lemmas we need for our further purpose.

-\begin{lemma} Let $D$ be a division ring with center $F$.
-If $N$ is a subnormal subgroup of $D^*$, then $Z(N)=N\cap F$. \end{lemma}